 Processing the Current Political Climate with Clients (Recorded)

-Note: This is an audit-only, 3 hour recorded workshop (no CE credit is offered at this time).
-After you sign up, you’ll receive a link to stream the video on Zoom.
+Note: This is a 3-hour recorded workshop.
+After you sign up, you’ll receive a link to stream the video on Zoom as well as instructions for completing a written post-test (required for CE credit).

 The current divisive political climate in the United States and in many other parts of the world has increasingly become a stressor in people’s lives regardless of their beliefs.
 As a result, people are reporting high levels of stress and political anxiety along with strained relationships with family members, friends, and colleagues.
 Although historically many psychotherapists behaved as if political conversations were not welcome in psychotherapy, our psychotherapy practices have undeniably been impacted by the latest political news and the associated painful emotions and sense of helplessness and hopelessness.
 Thus, it is imperative that we be mindful about creating a space for political conversations that are informative, therapeutic, and associated with strengthening the alliance and positive growth on the part of all parties.
 The processing of the impact of the current political climate on our clients’ lives can lay the groundwork for deeper therapeutic work, more authentic therapeutic alliances, and more meaningful psychological growth for the client(s) and the therapist.